 If you’re thinking about diving into the world of stargazing, getting the right stargazing gear is where the magic really begins.

-When I first started looking up at the stars with more intention than just, “Ooh, pretty,” I had no clue what I needed.
-I assumed I had to spend thousands or know how to operate some fancy, complicated telescope.
-Here’s the truth — I didn’t, and you don’t either.
-You can start with the basics and still get wowed every single night.
+When I first started looking up at the stars with more intention than just saying “Ooh, pretty,” I had no clue what I needed.
+I thought I had to spend thousands or know how to use some fancy and complicated telescope.
+But here is the truth.
+I did not, and you do not either.
+You can start with the basics and still be amazed every single night.

 Read More About Stargazing Gear